GoogleCloudPlatform/llm-pipeline-examples/examples/inferencing/running-on-gke.md

   </tr>
 </table>

+Note: The sample configuration still requires the user to specify a `MODEL_SOURCE_PATH` variable.

 ### Running the image

 The Cluster Provisioning + Deployment image is available at [gcr.io/llm-containers/gke-provision-deploy](gcr.io/llm-containers/gke-provision-deploy) .

-Run the image using the `docker run` command specifying the Environment File with `--env-file`.
+Run the image using [`gcloud run deploy`](https://cloud.google.com/sdk/gcloud/reference/run/deploy).

+`gcloud run deploy --env-vars-file src/gke/cluster_config.yml --image=gcr.io/llm-containers/gke-provision-deploy`

 After the image finishes provisioning the cluster, the model will be converted (if necessary) and deployed to the cluster.
 The image will then terminate.